mithunsalinda/emp-system/README.md

 - Record is removed and table is refreshed

 ⚠️ Error Handling
-- API errors (add/edit/delete) are gracefully handled with user-friendly error messages. in api-common.ts i have added error messages.
+- API errors (add/edit/delete) are gracefully handled with user-friendly error messages. in api-common.ts i have added Server error messages.

 ## 💻 Live Backend API